icflorescu/aspax/README.md

 ASPAX brings in some breaking changes by simplifying the YML file syntax and introducing a plugin system to handle various source files.
 Simply updating ASPA wouldn't have been possible without annoying the happiness of too many users.

 ### How long do you plan to maintain ASPAX?
-I'm a strong advocate of open-source philosophy and I'm also using this module in my Node.js projects, so I'll do my best to keep it up to date.
-If you notice ASPAX has outdated depencencies, most likely there's going to be an update soon.
+I'm a strong advocate of open-source philosophy ~~and I'm also using this module in my Node.js projects, so I'll do my best to keep it up to date.
+If you notice ASPAX has outdated dependencies, most likely there's going to be an update soon.~~

+A few years have passed since I've released ASPAX.
+Things have changed since then.
+The front-end landscape changed significantly.
+Gulp and Browserify became the _de-facto_ standards for a while, then everyone and their dogs started to use Webpack.
+Including me.

+So I won't be maintaining ASPAX anymore.
+This is probably the last update (May 23rd, 2017).
+Yet, there are still hunderds on downloads on NPM.
+So if you're one of the people who badly need it for a legacy project and are willing and ready to take over, don't hesitate to drop me a message.

 ### What projects / websites are using assets packaged by ASPAX?
 To name just a few: